ministryofjustice/justice-gov-uk/user-docs/block-editor.md

 - You can now create a link by following the steps in `Creating a link` and using the anchor name as the URL, e.g. `#my-inline-anchor`

+### Identifying a jump link target

+When you're editing a block you can see if it has a block level anchor by following these steps:

+- Select the block you want to check.
+- On the right hand side of the editor, click the Advanced tab.
+- In the HTML anchor field, you'll see the anchor name if it has one.

+Inline anchors are identified by a blue underline, these may be single spaces, or in some cases one or more word.
+To spot these more easily follow these steps:

+- Highlight the space or text that has a blue underline.
+- Click the down arrow towards the right of the toolbar.
+- Select 'Anchor' from the dropdown menu.
+- Toggle the 'Show anchor icons' switch to on.

+You'll now see a small anchor icon next to all inline anchors.

 ---

 ## Q & A